 Which is better: gold ETFs or physical gold?

-Kinesis gives users access to limitless precious metals liquidity through their strategic partner, Allocated Bullion Exchange – a leading exchange that has facilitated precious metals trading for institutions for over 10 years.
-Through ABX, investors and traders can benefit further still from the ability to hold their metals within a secure global vaulting network, while paying 0% storage fees.
+Users also have access to the precious metals liquidity via Kinesis’ strategic partner, Allocated Bullion Exchange.
+Platform users can hold their metals within a secure global vaulting network, all while paying 0% storage fees.

 This publication is for informational purposes only and is not intended to be a solicitation, offering or recommendation of any security, commodity, derivative, investment management service or advisory service and is not commodity trading advice.
 This publication does not intend to provide investment, tax or legal advice on either a general or specific basis.